True Story

 Ending Explained: True Story

-The final moments of True Story reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of True Story reflect the creative choices of the filmmakers and align with the tone of the narrative.

 True Story Real vs. Reel: Is it Based on a True Story?